UBC-MDS/introduction-machine-learning/syllabus.md

 - Know where to find what in the provided course material.
 - Differentiate between classification and regression problems
 - Explain machine learning terminology such as features, targets, training, and error
-- Use DummyClassifier as a baseline for machine learning problems
+- Use DummyClassifier/ Dummy Regressor as a baseline for machine learning problems

 ### Module 2